All Individuals First

 Office Manager, Job Coach and Direct Support Staff

 Susie has been around individuals with disabilities her whole life.
 She grew up with 2 deaf down syndrome sisters, and her mother worked with disabled individuals in the school system.
 She has an extensive work history in different living and day systems within the DD Waiver and Mi-Via programs.
 Her daughter, Aurora, has been a part of AIF since the beginning in 2014.
 The clients love her and enjoy the time she spends with them.
-In Susie's free time she enjoys riding her motorcycle, dancing, camping, fishing, spending time with her American Legion family, and spending time with Aurora.
+In Susie's free time she enjoys riding her motorcycle, dancing, camping, fishing, spending time with her American Legion family, and most of all spending time with Aurora.

 Read More